Faculty and Staff Referral Guide

 - Explain that counseling is confidential and that information about the student cannot be released to other colleges, family, professors, friends and others without the student’s written permission, with the exception that the student is in danger or harming him or herself or others.

 - It is reassuring to know that a student who has been referred has actually made or kept an appointment.
 The best way to gain this reassurance is to ask the student directly.
-The therapist can share information that the student specified he or she is willing to share on the consent to contact form.
+The counselor can share information that the student specified he or she is willing to share on the consent to contact form.